Drug Development Project

 We will provide feedback on your proposal and advise if it is ready for a formal application and review.

-- You must submit a full proposal with supporting data through our online Grants Management System.
+- You must submit a data package through our online Grants Management System.

-- New Agents Committee meeting: you will be invited to attend the meeting to give a brief overview and address any questions from Committee members.
-The Committee will consider your application, the reviews and your response.
+- New Agents Committee Panel: you will be invited to attend the meeting or dial in to give a brief overview and address any questions from Committee members.
+The Panel will consider your application.

-- You will receive the Committee's decision and feedback within 3 weeks.
+- You will receive the Panel's decision and feedback within 3 weeks.